tristandot/collapsed_variational_inference_LDA_script/README.md

 ## Output format:

-Output the nb_words_per_topic most representative words of each topic (the number of topics being equal to nb_topics).
+Output the nb_words_per_topic most representative words of each topic (the number of different topics being equal to nb_topics).

 Script example, with the french sequoia-corpus **[6]** (post-processed: only sentences and no parsing information), 2 topics and 10 words shown for each topic: